-In addition to representing companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations, Lee also advises companies and directors on governance issues and has served as SEC Special Compliance Counsel, Receiver and Trustee in the liquidation of five securities firms, including Bernard L. Madoff Investment Securities LLC, Westgate Capital Management, LLC, and three major insider trading cases.
+In addition to representing companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations, Lee also advises companies and directors on governance issues and has served as SEC special compliance counsel, receiver, and trustee in the liquidation of five securities firms.
+Most notably, these include Bernard L. Madoff Investment Securities LLC and Westgate Capital Management, LLC, as well as three major insider trading cases.
 He was also appointed as the independent examiner in a significant U.S. securities fraud case against a high-technology company.